jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

-animated tab switcher: while user switch tabs, it should gsap slide left right animate
+modify animated tab switcher: while user switch tabs, the content should gsap slide left right animate... also should not re render content like in datademo

 ===